kirisanth-g/zotero/D3/README.md

 Javascript functions (Not in plugin in seperate file ./tag files)
  1. Finding items based on tag(s)
  2. Deleting specific tags from specified items

+Zotero Plugin GUI
+ 1. Click on Gear button on the blue toolbar on Zotero Standalone
+ 2. click on "test"

 ##Task Board
 [Our Task Board can be found here.](https://trello.com/b/fvvxm7ym/sprint-1-task-board)